jorgel-mendes/Case_Bees/README.md

 ## Design Choices

 - Used Airflow for orchestration with DAG and PythonOperators.
-- Partitioned silver by state for location-based queries.
+- Partitioned silver by country for location-based queries.
-- Kept transformations minimal: dedup by id, fill null states with 'unknown'.
+- Kept transformations minimal: dedup by id, fill null countries with 'unknown'.
 - No schema enforcement beyond basic cleaning, as data is simple.
+    - If it were more complicated or critical to other process I would enforce a schema or raise error on changes.

 ## Trade-offs